The Predator's Edge (7)

 Compound Psychological Development

-Just as compound interest creates exponential financial growth over time, compound psychological development creates increasingly sophisticated performance capabilities:
+Just as compound interest creates exponential financial growth over time, compound psychological development creates increasingly sophisticated performance capabilities.
+Each year of disciplined practice makes the following year's challenges more manageable.
+The skills become more automatic, the pattern recognition more sophisticated, the emotional regulation more effortless.

 Legacy Thinking